BSZBW/ldu/pazpar2-etc/README.markdown

+# Informations (part of a repository created by SUB Goettingen)

 # Modifications of Index Data’s etc files for pazpar2
 This repository contains modified copies of [Index Data](http://www.indexdata.com/)’s configuration files for pazpar2 from the [»etc« folder](http://git.indexdata.com/?p=pazpar2.git;a=tree;f=etc;) in the pazpar2 project.